-Software updates and maintenance provides customers with rights to unspecified software product upgrades released during the term of the agreement.
-Our support offerings include multiple services to customers, primarily telephone access to technical support personnel and hardware support services.
-Subscription includes other security solutions sold as a service or annuity.
-Revenues from software updates, maintenance and subscriptions are recognized ratably over the term of the agreement.
+Software updates and maintenance provide customers with rights to unspecified software product upgrades released during the term of the agreement and include multiple services to customers, primarily telephone access to technical support personnel and hardware support services.

 We recognize revenues when persuasive evidence of an arrangement exists, the product or software license has been delivered, the amounts are fixed or determinable and collection of the amount is considered probable.
+Revenues from subscriptions and from software updates and maintenance are recognized ratably over the term of the agreement.
 Revenues for arrangements with payment terms extending beyond customary payment terms are considered not to be fixed or determinable, in which case revenue is deferred and recognized when payments become due, provided that all other revenue recognition criteria have been met.

-Starting January 1, 2011, we adopted the guidance of ASU 2009-14, Certain Arrangements That Include Software Elements ("ASU 2009-14") and ASU 2009-13, Multiple-Deliverable Revenue Arrangements ("ASU 2009-13").
+We apply the guidance of ASU 2009-14, Certain Arrangements That Include Software Elements ("ASU 2009-14") and ASU 2009-13, Multiple-Deliverable Revenue Arrangements ("ASU 2009-13").
 ASU 2009-14 removes tangible products from the scope of software revenue guidance and provides guidance on determining whether software deliverables in an arrangement that includes a tangible product are covered by the scope of the software revenue guidance.
 ASU 2009-13 requires entities to allocate revenue in an arrangement using estimated selling prices of the delivered goods and services based on a selling price hierarchy.
 The selling price for a deliverable is based on its vendor specific objective evidence ("VSOE"), if available, third party evidence ("TPE") if VSOE is not available, or estimated selling price ("ESP") if neither VSOE or TPE is available.
-The amendment eliminates the residual method of revenue allocation and requires revenue to be allocated using the relative selling price method.
-As such, we prospectively applied these provisions to all revenue arrangements entered into or materially modified from January 1, 2011.
-This guidance does not generally change the units of accounting for revenue transactions.
 Our products and services generally qualify as separate units of accounting.
-Revenues from multiple element arrangement that include products, software updates and maintenance and subscription are separated into their various elements using the relative selling price method based on either VSOE or ESP, as described below.
+As such revenues from multiple element arrangement that include products, subscriptions and software updates and maintenance are separated into their various elements using the relative selling price method based on either VSOE or ESP, as described below.